evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     the command will throw an error before any tracing occurs.
 Note that this means that each basename must be unique, regardless of their path on the filesystem.
 For example, `./build-a/file.zip` and `./build-b/file.zip` would not be allowed as filenames in the same `papertrail.trace` command.
+If at least one file cannot be found while using wildcard globs, the command will return an error.

 ## perf.send